Burnsedia/burnsedia.github.io/backup-AI-Post/neovim-made-me-twice-as-fast.md

 Neovim didn’t just change *how* I code — it changed *how I think* about coding.

-## 2️⃣ List: Why Neovim Made Me Twice as Fast
+## Why Neovim Made Me Twice as Fast

 ### ⚙️ 1.
 Instant Startup, Zero Bloat
 Neovim loads faster than my fingers can type `nvim .`